AmMoPy/Wildfire_Prediction_Challenge/README.md

     -	My goal is to build a model that captures the signals from repetitive temporal, interactions and proximity features.

 -	Modeling Overview:
-    -	Running walkforward 4 fold cross validation, re-training the model with each year addition while feature engineering within fold. `RMSE` will be calculated per fold and final evaluation will be based on Last fold score as it is most representative given full training data.
+    -	Running progressive 4 fold validation, re-training the model with each year addition and feature engineering within fold. `RMSE` will be calculated per fold and final evaluation will be based on Last fold score as it is most representative given full training data.
 Its expected to have a decreasing score per fold.

 -	Modeling steps - per fold:
     -	Feature Engineering: